kenessajr/react-with-actions/README.md

 Mine is running on [http://167.172.51.225/](http://167.172.51.225/)

-> All the codes can be found here [https://github.com/kenessajr/react-with-actions](https://github.com/kenessajr/react-with-actions).
+> All the codes can be found here https://github.com/kenessajr/react-with-actions.
+I also want you to keep in mind that pushing to master is a bad practice.
+I did it for this tutorial.
+You should create a branch and make a pull request.
+You can follow some of git best practices here.

 ## Contributions
 Pull requests are welcome!
 I'am happy to review and accept pull requests for the following: